Skip to content

 Disaster Recovery

-The simplest option is to mount anothjer local or remote drive and use TrailBase’s periodic backups.
+The simplest option is to mount another local or remote drive and use TrailBase’s periodic backups.
 However, this may lead to significant data loss in case of a disaster, which may be acceptable for first party content but likely not for user-generated content.

 A more comprehensive approach may be to use Litestream to continuously replicate your database.